-- 41. (1) The Municipality must- - (a) record-the receipt of an application, in writing or by affixing a stamp on the application, on the day of receipt; - (b) verify whether the application complies with section 38; and - (c) notify the applicant in writing within 14 days of receipt of the application- - (i) that the application is complete and complies with section 38 and that the application process commences; or - (ii) of any information, documents or fees referred to in section-38 that are outstanding and that the applicant must provide to the Municipality within 14 days of the date of notification. - (2) The Municipality must within 14 days of receipt of the outstanding information, documents or fees referred to in subsection (1)(c)(ii) notify the applicant in writing that the application is complete and that the application process commences.
+- 41. (1) The Municipality must- - (a) record receipt of an application, in writing or by affixing a stamp on the application, on the day of receipt; - (b) verify whether the application complies with section 38; and - (c) notify the applicant in writing within 14 days of receipt of the application- - (i) that the application is complete and complies with section 38 and that the application process commences; or - (ii) of any information, documents or fees referred to in section 38 that are outstanding and that the applicant must provide to the Municipality within 14 days of the date of notification.

-- (4) The Municipality must notify the applicant in writing of a refusal to consider an application under subsection (3) and must close the application. - (5) An applicant has no right of appeal to the Appeal Authority in respect of a decision contemplated in subsection (3) to refuse to consider an application. - (6) If an applicant wishes to continue with an application that the Municipality refused to consider under subsection (3), the applicant must apply again and pay the applicable application fees. - (7) The municipalityMunicipality must cause notice of the application to be given within 21 days from the date on which the application process commences as contemplated in subsection (1)(c)(i) or (2).
+- (2) The Municipality must within 14 days of receipt of the outstanding information, documents or fees referred to in subsection (1)(c)(ii) notify the applicant in writing that the application is complete and that the application process commences. - (3) The Municipality may refuse to consider the application if the applicant fails to provide the information or documents or pay the fees within the period contemplated in subsection (1)(c)(ii). - (4) The Municipality must notify the applicant in writing of a refusal to consider an application under subsection (3) and must close the application. - (5) An applicant has no right of appeal to the Appeal Authority in respect of a decision contemplated in subsection (3) to refuse to consider an application. - (6) If an applicant wishes to continue with an application that the Municipality refused to consider under subsection (3), the applicant must apply again and pay the applicable application fees. - (7) The Municipality must cause notice of the application to be given within 21 days from the date on which the application process commences as contemplated in subsection (1)(c)(i) or (2).